-The role of the motion model, denoted by $\mathcal{W}(\mathbf{x}; \mathbf{p})$, is to extrapolate the position of all pixel positions $\mathbf{x} \in$ Ω from the reference frame to a particular shape instance s (and vice-versa) based on their relative position with respect to the sparse set of landmarks defining the shape model (for which direct correspondences are always known).
-Classic motion models for AAMs are PieceWise Affine (PWA) [14, 29] and Thin Plate Splines (TPS) [14, 38] warps.
+The role of the motion model, denoted by $\mathcal{W}(\mathbf{x}; \mathbf{p})$ , is to extrapolate the position of all pixel positions $\mathbf{x} \in \Omega$ from the reference frame to a particular shape instance s (and vice-versa) based on their relative position with respect to the sparse set of landmarks defining the shape model (for which direct correspondences are always known).
+Classic motion models for AAMs are PieceWise Affine (PWA) (Cootes and Taylor 2004; Matthews and Baker 2004) and thin plate splines (TPS) (Cootes and Taylor 2004; Papandreou and Maragos 2008) warps.

-Given an image I containing the object of interest, its manually annotated ground truth shape \mathbf{s} , and a particular motion model $\mathcal{W}(\mathbf{x}, \mathbf{p})$; the two main assumptions behind AAMs are:
+Given an image I containing the object of interest, its manually annotated ground truth shape s, and a particular